atn832/cel-dart/README.md

 ### Implementation details

-* Difference between [Value.value] and [Value.convertToNative]: While both are the same in the case of primitive wrappers such as IntValue, DoubleValue... they are different for ListValue and MapValue.
-For example for a ListValue, ListValue.value is a List<Value>, while Value.convertToNative will return List<whatever>, whatever being a non-Value type.
+* Difference between [Value.value] and [Value.convertToNative]: While both are the same in the case of primitive wrappers such as [IntValue], [DoubleValue]... they are different for [ListValue] and [MapValue].
+For example for a [ListValue], [ListValue.value] is a `List<Value>`, while [Value.convertToNative] will return `List<non-Value type>`.
 * `environmentOptions` and [`standardDeclarations`](https://github.com/atn832/cel-dart/blob/f40cde8793c4c5a1f16be186de3c859ff1cead0e/lib/src/checker/standard.dart) don't actually do anything yet.
 In the future, they may be used to check whether some function has indeed been declared in [Interpretable.planCall](https://github.com/atn832/cel-dart/blob/85646886e5c829832bed9a5e5b23a519c403e4ce/lib/src/interpreter/planner.dart#L53) when it calls resolveFunction.
 Doing so might help throw an Exception early if the function name is not an declared function.
 * In cel-go, [`Parser.visit`](https://github.com/google/cel-go/blob/442811f1e440a2052c68733a4dca0ab3e8898948/parser/parser.go#L359-L443) returns `any`.
 In cel-dart, we return [`Expr`](https://github.com/atn832/cel-dart/blob/a0502299bf58d0869f9620d51b6af35bf10d8f0b/lib/src/parser/parser.dart#L24), making it more type safe.
 * How does `a in b` get processed? `in` is listed in [standardOverloads](https://github.com/atn832/cel-dart/blob/79a049cd9e9b40a31dc6165e6864d04261189b16/lib/src/interpreter/functions/standard.dart#L121).
 It is used in [StdLibrary](https://github.com/atn832/cel-dart/blob/7a251505c44ce6d8501f4c7967dfddf3d5294691/lib/src/cel/library.dart#L18) to [add them to the Dispatcher](https://github.com/atn832/cel-dart/blob/85ccf2ac813129679823621c16d43bf50680305b/lib/src/cel/options.dart#L13) during initialization.
 During evaluation, the planner finds the Overload implementation by calling [Dispatcher.findOverload](https://github.com/atn832/cel-dart/blob/85646886e5c829832bed9a5e5b23a519c403e4ce/lib/src/interpreter/planner.dart#L76).
-Eventually, the CallExpr('@in') calls the Overload implementation with the call to [contains](https://github.com/atn832/cel-dart/blob/493bdc9ff1cef90f27573fbf304f30e3e0bb6265/lib/src/interpreter/functions/standard.dart#L125).
+Eventually, the `CallExpr('@in')` calls the [Overload] implementation with the call to [contains](https://github.com/atn832/cel-dart/blob/493bdc9ff1cef90f27573fbf304f30e3e0bb6265/lib/src/interpreter/functions/standard.dart#L125).